sumail25/ImageBoostWeb/README.md

 ## Web Demo

-This is a web application for image super-resolution based on Real-ESRGAN.
+This is a web application for image super-resolution based on Real-ESRGAN using flask.

 Users can upload their own images, choose appropriate parameters, and obtain high-resolution images after super-resolution, which can be downloaded.

 <p align="center">
     <img src="assets/web_demo.jpg" width="700"/>